zilliztech/phantoscope/README.md

-# What is omnisearch
+# Omnisearch
-Omnisearch is a search engine powered by neural networks
+Omnisearch is a cloud native search engine powered by neural networks

-# Quick Start
-## Install Omnisearch
+# Install

     docker-compose up -d

-## Download example data (Optional)
+# QuickStart

-## Use example application
+    Run a example omnisearch application from [here](https://github.com/zilliztech/omnisearch/tree/master/docs/quickstart)

-    curl localhost:5000/v1/application/example/upload

-    curl localhost:5000/v1/application/example/search

-# Features
-# How to use
+# To start using Omnisearch
-## choose a encoder
+## Regist a operator
-## create a pipeline
+## Create a pipeline
-## create a application
+## Create a application
-## use application upload
+## Use application upload
-## use application search
+## Use application search
-# How to build
+# Build omnisearch from code

     make all

-# Backup and restore
-# How to develop a operator
+# How to develop